ricrub/BandLabAssignment/README.md

 After executing `docker compose up`, you can access the Swagger UI to start using the API by navigating to [http://localhost:5175/swagger/index.html](http://localhost:5175/swagger/index.html).

+Important (!): If you're on Windows, Localstack might fail to find localstack-init.sh file.
+In order to fix that, please verify EOL setting for this file.
+Open localstack-init.sh file in editor (VS Code for example) and set the EOL as LF instead of CRLF (you can find it in the bottom right corner of VS Code).

 Uploaded images are accessible at: [http://localhost:4566/post-images/{imageId}](http://localhost:4566/post-images/{imageId})

 Resized images are accessible at: [http://localhost:4566/post-images-final/{imageId}](http://localhost:4566/post-images-final/{imageId})